On the engineering of higher-order Van Hove singularities in two dimensions: Results

-{\it Order of the VHs.} Our observation of a SOC-induced gap at E$_F$ raises the question what the type of the VHs at the gap edge is.
-Fig. \ref{fig:Figure5}(a,b) presents the band structure, and corresponding DoS, of our final optimised TBM.
-This model is quantitatively accurate around the $\bar{M}$ point, now labelled by two subscripts due to the small nematic splitting rendering the $M$ points inequivalent along the Ru-Ru reciprocal lattice directions.
+Our observation of a SOC-induced gap at E$_F$ raises the question what the type of the VHS at the gap edge is.
+Fig. \ref{fig:Figure5}(a,b) presents the band structure, and corresponding DoS, of our final optimised model.
+This model is quantitatively accurate around the $\overline{\mathrm{M}}$ point, now labelled by two subscripts due to the small nematic splitting rendering the $\overline{\mathrm{M}}$ points nonequivalent along the Ru-Ru reciprocal lattice directions.

-We proceed to characterise the VHs found within 20~meV of $E_\mathrm{F}$ around the $\bar{M}$ points taking into account the nematicity.
-The nematicity changes the critical angle where the HOVHs with the divergent exponent $-1/4$ (and class still A$_3$) is located.
+We proceed to characterise the VHS found within 20~meV of $E_\mathrm{F}$ around the $\overline{\mathrm{M}}$ points taking into account the nematicity.
+The nematicity changes the critical angle where the HOVHS with the divergent exponent $-1/4$ (and class still A$_3$) is located.
 The critical line as a function of the percentage change of the nematicity, for values experimentally achievable through uniaxial strain, is computed (Fig. \ref{fig:Figure5}(c,d)).
-This line separates the regions of maximum/minimum and saddle point VHs, therefore the system can be tuned to an A$_3$ HOVHs by applying strain as a tuning parameter.
+This line separates the regions of maximum/minimum and saddle point VHS, therefore the system can be tuned to an A$_3$ HOVHS by applying strain as a tuning parameter.
+Notably, for the SOC-induced VHS at negative energies, from our QPI data the VHS is very close to the line where it becomes A$_3$, demonstrating that with modest and experimentally achievable amounts of uniaxial strain it can be tuned there.
+The $d_{xy}$ VHS at the $\overline{\mathrm{M}}$ point exhibits a similar phase diagram with octahedral rotation and uniaxial strain, see Fig. \ref{fig:Figure5}(e,f).